glotzerlab/signac-flow/doc/basics.rst

         import flow
         flow.run()

+Since the ``hello()`` function is a top-level function with only one argument, it is interpreted as a dataspace-operation.
-Now we can execute our operations directly from the command line:
+That means we can execute it directly from the command line:

 .. code-block:: bash